atesgoral/ates.dev/src/posts/2025-01-12-accurate-benchmarking/index.md

 We have gotten rid of the loop overhead and isolated
 <math><msub><mi>t</mi><mi>p</mi></msub></math>!
 Then we can accurately compute
-the time it takes for a single call to the method by diving
+the time it takes for a single call to the method by dividing
 <math><msub><mi>t</mi><mi>p</mi></msub></math> by
 <math><mfrac><mi>n</mi><mn>3</mn></mfrac></math>: